echosonusharma/dot/README.md

-## dot files
+# Dot files

-all dot files and settings
+all of my dot files